Avani18/basic-stats/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the maximum of the set of numbers.
+* Resets the list of numbers and all the values.
+* Undo/Removes the last number added(if any).

+Collaborators:

+* Avani Jindal
+* Muskan Jain
+* Sahil Jindal